kehoecj/validate-configs-action/README.md

 # Validate Configs Github Action

-Github Action to validate your config files using the [config-file-validator](https://github.com/Boeing/config-file-validator)
+:octocat: Github Action to validate your config files using the [config-file-validator](https://github.com/Boeing/config-file-validator).
 The config-file-validator will recursively scan the provided search path for the following configuration file types:

 * XML
 * JSON